You can find here provincial and territorial questions and answers specifically related to your selected province or territory.

 Information on pathways to permanent residence can be found at Immigrate to Canada – Canada.ca.

-Ukrainian nationals will continue to have access to opportunities for temporary resident status, including the ability of parents and grandparents of Canadian citizens and permanent residents to apply for Parent and grandparent super visa, which is valid for up to 10 years and allows extended stays of 5 years at a time.
+Ukrainian nationals continue to have access to opportunities for temporary resident status, including the ability of parents and grandparents of Canadian citizens and permanent residents to apply for parent and grandparent super visa, which is valid for up to 10 years and allows extended stays of 5 years at a time.

 Individuals granted permanent residence under the special family reunification pathway for Ukrainian nationals will have access to the same settlement services available to new permanent residents under other immigration programs, including information and orientation services, language assessments and training, employment related and community connections services.
-To find a settlement services provider in your area, see free newcomer services near you.

 As displaced Ukrainians arrive in Canada under the Canada-Ukraine Authorization for Emergency Travel (CUAET), they have no coverage under the Interim Federal Health Program (IFHP).
 Policies for access to mental health support depend on each province and territory.